 • Around vehicles (unlike “real” drug dogs, we don’t search inside vehicles)

-Today hundreds of dogs and their human partners compete in K9 Nose Work® trials across the country.
+Today thousands of dogs and their human partners compete in K9 Nose Work® trials across the country.
 The initial Trials were regulated by the National Association of Canine Scent Work® (NACSW), an agency that works to ensure consistency and the highest standard of excellence for competitors who want to take the sport to the next level.
 Currently there are five levels of competition: NW1, NW2, NW3, Elite, and Summit.
 Dogs as young as 6 months can compete.

 The NACSW is also the certification agency for all K9 Nose Work trainers.